rsyslog/rsyslog/source/configuration/modules/imtcp.rst

 .. versionadded:: 8.37.0

 This parameter is for controlling the case in fromhost.
 If preservecase is set to "off", the case in fromhost is not preserved.
 E.g., 'host1.example.org' the message was received from 'Host1.Example.Org'.
-Default to "on" for the backword compatibility.
+Default to "on" for the backward compatibility.

 Input Parameters